 How CBD oil relieves insomnia and sleep may differ from one individual to another.
-However, people who want to gain a possible treatment for sleep issues often turn to, and find relief with, CBD oil.
+However, people who want to gain a possible treatment for sleep issues often turn to and find relief with, CBD oil.
 Since CBD oil has natural compounds, it makes it safe and non-addictive as well as a perfect alternative for other traditional sleeping medications.

 How does CBD Oil facilitate sleep?

-CBD is a proven anti-anxiety medication, and taking CBD before sleep can quickly reduce sleep difficulties and improve sleep quality.
+CBD is a proven anti-anxiety medication and taking CBD before sleep can quickly reduce sleep difficulties and improve sleep quality.
 Research also suggests that CBD may increase your overall sleep time and resolve sleep insomnia.
 CBD may also help chronic pain sufferers who find difficulties sleeping by reliving some of their pain.

 Anxiety and stress can prompt insomnia in some people.
 CBD can control cortisol, a stress hormone, which significantly affects non-REM sleep cycles.
 Several scientific studies have found that CBD oil helps anxiety-related disorders and increases sleep quality.

-CBD Provides Pain relief
+CBD May Provide Pain relief

-CBD Unwinds Muscles
+CBD Shows Promise in Unwinds Muscles

 Numerous scientific studies have shown the effectiveness of CBD in treating movement disorders.
 CBD also helps to lessen tremors and hypermotility in patients who have Parkinson’s disease.
 This helps insomnia in patients with movement disorders like Parkinson’s and Huntington’s disease to find relief and enhance their sleep.